 Learning Retention Process

 For better learning retention, A technique is used to enhance how the brain processes, stores, and recalls information when needed.
-Some research suggests about three key stages of memory.
-These stages can be influenced to improve the learning :
+Some research suggests there are three key stages of memory.
+These stages can be influenced to improve the learning:

-• Retrieval: Retrieval is a process of recalling the memorized information.
+- Retrieval: Retrieval is a process of recalling memorized information.

-A Learning Retention doesn’t work properly if any of these stages is disrupted.
-If the learner won’t engage with the learning content then the stage of encoding won’t be done properly and it will result in poor learning retention.
-Storage of the information is supposed to be in a pattern or related with more terms and easy to remember visually.
+A Learning Retention doesn’t work properly if any of these stages are disrupted.
+If the learner won’t engage with the learning content, then the stage of encoding won’t be done properly, and it will result in poor learning retention.
+Storage of the information is supposed to be in a pattern or related to more terms, and easy to remember visually.
 Such stored information could be easily recalled when needed.

 Learning Retention Obstacles

-Some hindrances affect learners to understand and memorize the information from a learning content.
+Some hindrances affect learners’ ability to understand and memorize the information from the learning content.
 Let’s take a look at them.

-• Non-Relevance: Learners who consume information that is not related to the lesson’s goal, they might be less likely to retain the information.
+- Non-Relevance: Learners who consume information unrelated to the lesson’s goal might be less likely to retain it.

-• Non-Engagement: If lessons are not engaging and fail to keep the learner’s attention to the content till they finish it, then such lessons may not result in good learning retention.
+- Non-Engagement: If lessons are not engaging and fail to keep the learner’s attention on the content till they finish it, then such lessons may not result in good learning retention.

-• Absence of Reinforcement: A course or a training program will not be effective if it just has linear content (starting from basics and continuing to advanced topics without recalling basics).
+- Absence of Reinforcement: A course or a training program will not be effective if it just has linear content (starting from basics and continuing to advanced topics without recalling the basics).
 Learners will forget easily after learning from such courses due to a lack of periodic review or practice.

 Strategies to Boost Learning Retention